 Frank Dudley Ltd, one of my twitter followers, are a manufacturing company, based in the midlands, who specialise in metal pressings and welded assembly.
 They were established in 1948 and have a 57,000 square foot manufacturing facility in Birmingham providing metal pressings and welded assemblies to sectors such as automotive, commercial vehicles and white goods.
 I don’t know if they also import too so you should check before ordering – http://www.frankdudley.com

-Gardening and Agricultural Tools and Equipment
+Gardening and Agricultural Tools and Equipment and garden products

 I found a some British made garden incinerators, for example the one pictured below, at http://www.garden-incinerator.co.uk and I also found others on eBay, Amazon and at other web shops.